 How to look after your mental wellbeing

 Shielding and distancing can be both boring and frustrating.
 You may find your mood and feelings are affected and you may feel low, worried, or have problems sleeping, and you might miss being outside and among other people.
-This is one of the reasons why we are now advising that those who are shielding can leave their home to exercise or meet outside with people from another household providing they strictly socially distance and practice good hygiene.
+This is one of the reasons why we are now advising that those who are shielding can form an extended household and leave their home to exercise, or meet outside with people from another household providing they strictly socially distance and practice good hygiene.